Sparse ActionGen: Accelerating Diffusion Policy with Real-time Pruning: Experiments

 \subsection{Ablation Study}

 To verify the effectiveness of the key design choices of SAG, we conduct a series of ablation experiments, with results summarized in Table~\ref{tab: ablation}.

 \paragraph{Effectiveness of the Real-time Diffusion Pruner.} For comparison, we adopt the diffusion pruner to generate a fixed caching schedule and substitute the pruner with this schedule throughout the entire rollout.
 The results show that the substitution leads to a noticeable drop in performance, with the average success rate decreasing from 89\% to 83\% on the MH and Kitchen tasks.
-This degradation highlights that achieving environmental awareness and real-time pruning is the key to realizing efficient and lossless action generation.
+This degradation highlights that achieving environmental awareness and real-time pruning is the key to efficient action generation without performance degradation.

 \paragraph{Effectiveness of the One-for-All Reusing Strategy.} We replace the one-for-all reusing strategy with the widely adopted block-wise reusing strategy to isolate its impact on the overall performance.
-The results show that the one-for-all reusing strategy improves the performance significantly by 12\% on average.
+The results show that the reusing strategy improves the performance significantly by 12\% on average.
 This demonstrates that the proposed strategy reduces both the cross-block and cross-timestep redundancy.

 \paragraph{Effectiveness of the Global Sparsity Loss.} We assess the global sparsity loss by substituting it with a block-wise loss, which assigns a uniform computational budget to every block.
 The removal of global sparsity loss leads to a catastrophic collapse in performance across all tasks, with the average success rate dropping by 37\% on PH tasks and 32\% on MH tasks.
 Notably, performance on several tasks, such as Square and Transport$_{mh}$, drops to 0\%.
-This outcome underscores that allocating as many computational resources as possible to important blocks is critical to achieving extreme sparsity.
+This underscores that allocating as many computational resources as possible to important blocks is critical to achieving extreme sparsity.